-With the Projector View, you can show each question in the game while your crowd answers on their device.
-After answering you can show the crowd how everyone voted, then show the correct answer to the question, and finally you can show live rankings allowing your crowd to see who's in the lead!
+With the Projector View, you can show each question in the game while your crowd answers on the Mobile View of their device.
+After answering you can show the crowd how everyone voted, then show the correct answer to the question, and finally you can show Live Rankings allowing your crowd to see who's in the lead!
 You would repeat this process for each question.

-At the end of your list of trivia questions, you can show the crowd the final rankings and announce the winner of your game!
+At the end of your list of trivia questions, you can show the crowd the Final Rankings Leaderboard and announce the winner of your game!

 Exporting Trivia Game Results

-When your Trivia Game is complete, every answer from every player and the player rankings can be exported to CSV for import into Excel or Google Docs.
+When your Trivia Game is complete, every answer from every player and the player rankings can be exported as a CSV file spreadsheet for import into Microsoft Excel or Google Docs.
 You can also collect participant lead capture data like First Name, Last Name, Email, Age, Phone Number and many others.
 This data can be exported for lead capture from your audience.
 Lead capture data is also tied to answer results so you can see who voted for which answers!
-At a minimum, your players must input a nickname in order to have their name displayed on the live rankings leaderboard.
+At a minimum, your players must input a Nickname in order to have their name displayed on the live rankings leaderboard.